Last updated: 7th December 2025

 How do rising interest rates affect mortgage overpayments?

-Rising interest rates make mortgage overpayments more advantageous because they help minimize the total interest paid over the loan term.
+Rising interest rates actually make mortgage overpayments even more attractive, because they help cut down the total amount of interest you pay overall.

 How do I decide between investing and overpaying my mortgage?